RishikMani/Javascript/README.md

 ## Comments

+There are different ways comments can be added in Javascript files.

-a.
-Single line: starts with //
+1. Single line: It starts with `//`.
-b.
-Block comments: starts with /_ and ends with _/.
-Used at the top of the file or defining a function.
+2. Block comment: starts with `/*` and ends with `*/`.
+It is usually used at the top of the file or for defining a function.